 3. Not Engaging With Your Audience

 Humans are sensitive.
 If someone reaches out to comment on your content and you don’t acknowledge them, they’re going to be hurt.
-No one benefits from that.
-So, when your audience comments on your social media content, be sure to engage with them, make them feel special, and thank them for leaving their thoughts.
+Engage with your audience, make them feel special, and thank them for leaving their thoughts.
 Without their comments, your post is just noise.
 And the algorithm will not reward posts that humans don’t engage with.
-So, their comments are important.

-As renowned cosmetics entrepreneur Mary Kay Ash famously said, “Pretend that every single person you meet has a sign around his or her neck that says, ‘Make me feel important.’
-Not only will you succeed in sales, you will succeed in life.”
-That mantra works the same in the digital world.
+As renowned cosmetics entrepreneur Mary Kay Ash famously said, “Pretend that every single person you meet has a sign around his or her neck that says, ‘Make me feel important.’”

 4. Avoiding Video

 Video is here to stay.
 And if you haven’t started using video in your real estate social media marketing yet, it’s time to get on the train.
-Video is the fastest and easiest way to establish your know, like, and trust factor in today’s short attention-span society.
+Video is the fastest and easiest way to establish your know, like, and trust factor in today’s short attention span society.
 You can connect with people quickly by creating short videos that show off who you are as a person first and a real estate professional second.
-Humans love to see other humans doing human things.
-Don’t just post about real estate.
-Post vignettes of life.
-That’s how humans become friends.

 5. Not Creating a Plan of Action

 The fastest way to lose your foothold when it comes to real estate social media marketing is to be inconsistent.
-The best way to combat inconsistency is to create a plan.
 Use a marketing calendar to plan out your posts each week.
 Create your posts in batches and schedule them.
-Block off time to stay on track.
-When you fail to plan, you plan to fail.
 But you don’t have to go it alone; use our awesome Real Estate Marketing Calendar for 2023 to stay on track.
 We’ve even included some ready-made templates you can use to get the ball rolling.
 But whatever you do, make sure you have a plan.

 Download Your 2023 Real Estate Marketing Calendar